NEUBIAS/training-resources/_includes/batch_qc_and_exploration/batch_explore_segmented_images_and_object_measurements_fiji_mobie.md

-- Open Fiji with the [MoBIE update site installed](https://github.com/mobie/mobie-viewer-fiji?tab=readme-ov-file#install).
+- Open Fiji with the [MoBIE update site installed](https://github.com/mobie/mobie-viewer-fiji?tab=readme-ov-file#install)
+- Inspect `Well_1_nuclei.txt` in Fiji and observe that the table contains measurements for each nucleus
 - Use MoBIE to inspect segmented nuclei and nuclei measurements
 - [ Plugins › MoBIE › Open › Open Image and Labels... ]
    - Image URI: [ Browse ] to `Well_1_C0.tif` and then, to open all wells, replace `_1_` by `_.*_` such that it reads `.../Well_.*_C0.tif`